Wienermobile: Wienermobile drivers

 Six Wienermobiles operate throughout the United States.

 The driver of a Wienermobile is called The Hotdogger.
 The Hotdogger job is to "meat" and greet people around the country.
-The duties of a Hotdogger include: "...sharing photos and videos on social media, answering questions about the brand and the vehicle (the most frequently asked question is if there’s a bathroom in the back, to which they respond: 'No, it's not a Weenie-bago'), and distributing swag."
+The duties of a Hotdogger include: "...sharing photos and videos on social media, answering questions about the brand and the vehicle (the most frequently asked question is if there's a bathroom in the back, to which they respond: 'No, it's not a Weenie-bago'), and distributing swag."

 Only college seniors who are about to graduate are eligible to be Hotdoggers.
 Applicants should be getting their BA or BS, preferably in public relations, journalism, communications, advertising, or marketing.
 A Hotdogger's assignment is for only one year.
 Recruiting for each year's new Hotdogger cadre involves current Hotdoggers and Oscar Mayer recruiters visiting college campuses across the country.
 In 2018, 7,000 people applied to be Hotdoggers.
 As each Wienermobile carries two Hotdoggers, only 12 Hotdoggers are selected each year.
+Notable Hotdoggers include former US House Speaker Paul Ryan.